 The safety of visitors and staff remains a priority; we ask that visitors act with kindness and consideration to those around them and please only visit us if you are feeling well.
 The entry fee will be payable into a secure box at the garden gate and visitors must use hand sanitiser, which will be provided, before paying.We look forward to offering you a warm welcome soon.

 From March to October we are able to accommodate group tours Tuesday to Thursday for a minimum of 20 people.
 Tours are led by our Head Gardener and must be booked in advance.
 Email email@example.com for more information and to book your tour.

-There are no toilet or refreshment facilities at the gardens but there is a tea room and village store in Englefield village is open, but the tea rooms are currently closed.
+There are no toilet or refreshment facilities at the gardens.
+The village store in Englefield village is open, but the tea rooms are currently closed.